AAV Analytical QC Services

 - Assay development.
 The data to be collected is identified and the necessary instrumentation, reagents (and/or kits) are selected for a specific assay.
 The performance parameters are outlined on a preliminary basis.

 - Assay optimization.
-In this phase, a series of experiments are conducted in order to document how various sample and assay conditions affect assay performance.
-This information will be used to set the acceptance criteria for fast service phases.
+During phase, a series of experiments are conducted in order to document how various sample and assay conditions affect assay performance.
+This information will be used to set the acceptance criteria for rapid service phases.

 - Assay Validation.
 The protocol is reviewed under the same procedure as in the qualification phase, but in a more comprehensive manner.
 The performance of the assay is documented with respect to accuracy, linearity, range, limit of detection (LOD), limit of quantitation (LOQ), specificity/selectivity, precision, and suitability.
 Validation may include inter-laboratory comparisons as well.

-GMP assay methods are typically reevaluated on a set schedule, to confirm that they are continuing to perform as originally intended.
-Methods are also reassessed as available technologies developing, regulatory update or any other factors arise that may necessitate a method change.
+GMP assays are typically re-evaluated to an established schedule to confirm that they continue to perform as originally intended.
+Methods are also reassessed as existing technologies develop, regulatory are updated or any other factors arise that may necessitate a method change in methodology.

 PackGene can provide GMP AAV assay and QC services for your project.
-Please provide certain project details to get a quote or technical recommendations from PackGene.
+Please provide specific project details to get a quote or technical advice from PackGene.